matlab-actions/run-tests/README.md

 The **MATLAB Code Coverage** table in the GitHub job summary displays the collected code coverage metrics for the MATLAB source code specified by the `source-folder` input of the **Run MATLAB Tests** action.
 To generate the coverage summary, you must not specify the `code-coverage-html` or `code-coverage-cobertura` action inputs.

 The action uses the `code-coverage-metrics` input to determine which coverage metrics to include in the summary.
 By default, the value of `code-coverage-metrics` is `auto`.
 With a MATLAB Test license, `auto` collects all structural coverage metrics: statement, function, decision, condition, and modified condition/decision coverage (MC/DC).
 Without a MATLAB Test license, `auto` collects statement and function coverage.
-To disable the coverage summary without affecting the test results summary, specify `code-coverage-metrics` as an empty value.
+To disable the coverage summary without affecting the test results summary, specify `code-coverage-metrics` as an empty value (`''`).

 ## Notes